peer-open-source/xara-docs/source/user/manual/model/elements/joint/BeamColumnJoint.rst

 BeamColumnJoint Element
 ^^^^^^^^^^^^^^^^^^^^^^^

-This command is used to construct a two-dimensional beam-column-joint element object.
+This command is used to construct a two-dimensional beam-column-joint.
 The element may be used with both two-dimensional and three-dimensional structures; however, load is transferred only in the plane of the element.

 Command Lines
-"""""""""""""""""""""""
+""""""""""""""

 TCL: